 Four of the 14 children of the marriage with Han Hak-ja died in accidental deaths.
 The remaining children lead unfortunate lives: ‘psychosis, drug addiction, sex mania’

-Moon Sun Myung married his first wife, Miss Choi Seong-gil, on April 28th 1945.
+Moon Sun Myung married his first wife, Miss Choi Seon-gil, on April 28, 1945.
 [She was 19 when she was first introduced to Mr Moon.]
-They had a son, Moon Sung-jin, who was born on April 9th 1946.
-It became known that Moon Sun Myung and Choi Seong-gil divorced on January 8th 1957, on the grounds of the so-called Unification Church pikareum doctrine (a ceremony to restore the blood lineage [through ritual sex]).
-On July 18th 1973, Mr. Moon’s actual first son, Sung-jin married Kim Dong-sook, the daughter of Kim Won-pil, an important Unification Church member.
-[Kim Dong-sook was born on January 30th 1955.
+They had a son, Moon Sung-jin, who was born on April 9, 1946.
+It became known that Moon Sun Myung and Choi Seon-gil divorced on January 8, 1957, on the grounds of the so-called Unification Church pikareum doctrine (a ceremony to restore the blood lineage [through ritual sex]).
+On July 18, 1973, Mr. Moon’s actual first son, Sung-jin married Kim Dong-sook, the daughter of Kim Won-pil, an important Unification Church member.
+[Kim Dong-sook was born on January 30, 1955.
 There have been many reports that Moon was her father.
 She was listed as a ‘True Child’ when she visited Moon in 2012.
 She could only be a ‘True Child’ if Moon was her biological father.
 There is no family resemblance between Dong-sook and the wife of Kim Won-pil.]

-The third wife of Mr. Moon was Miss Kim Myung-hee (June 30th 1955).
-[The significance of this date, which is given in the Korean text, is not known.
-It has been written in Japanese UC publications that they had a marriage ceremony in Korea, before she left for Japan.]
-She gave birth to Moon Hee-jin [on August 17th 1955 in Tokyo].
-He later died in a train accident [in Seoul] on August 1st 1969.
+The third wife of Mr. Moon was Miss Kim Myung-hee (June 30, 1955).
+[The significance of this date, which is given in the Korean text, is not known.]
+She gave birth to Moon Hee-jin [on August 17, 1955 in Tokyo].
+He later died in a train accident on August 1, 1969.
 It was known that Kim Myung-hee was a student at “Y” [Yonsei] University [in Seoul].
 As a single woman, she took part in the ceremony to restore the blood lineage [pikareum], according to Unification Church teachings, and she became Mr. Moon’s third wife.
+[A Japanese FFWPU / UC publication states they had a marriage ceremony in Korea in 1954.
+See The Chūwa Shinbun, September 12, 1992.]

 Mr Moon’s fourth wife, Mrs. Choi Won-pok, was called the ‘Great Mother’ within the Unification Church.
 [She joined the UC in 1954.
 She was also known as ‘Second Mother.’]